neuschaefer/reform-handbook/src/source/parts.rst

 .. image:: _static/illustrations/7t.png

-TODO: fix 2 cap screws in illustration
+TODO: update illustration with final screws

 The trackball uses the same microcontroller and LUFA library as the keyboard, but instead of scanning a matrix of switches, it gets X and Y movement coordinates from the PAT9125EL optical sensor that is connected via I²C.
 The electronic connection between trackball sensor and controller is made with a 6-pin 0.5mm pitch flex cable.